 Florida History Day

 Based on a theme selected annually by NHD, students in grades 6 to 12 use primary and secondary sources to research a topic relating to local, national, or world history.
-The 2020–2021 theme is "Communication in History: The Key to Understanding."
+The 2021–2022 theme is Debate and Diplomacy in History.
 After analyzing and interpreting the information they have gathered, students express their findings in a paper, exhibit, performance, documentary, or website.
 They may work individually or in groups of up to five members except in the historical paper category, which is open only to individuals.
 Students' entries are judged in two divisions—Junior (grades 6–8) and Senior (grades 9–12)—during various levels of competition.
 County winners in each category and division advance to the state contest in May.
 First- and second-place state winners in each category and division earn the right to represent Florida at the National History Day competition in June.

 Because students can convey their research in one of five media, History Day promotes academic and creative expression among students with different learning styles.
 Teachers and parents have long realized that students who participate in History Day acquire valuable, life-long skills.
 For example, NHD students